 MATERIAL PRACTICES IN CONTEMPORARY PHOTOGRAPHY

-A testimony to the continuous rooting and resurgent evolutions of 21st C. photographic arts in analogue and historical media, FotoFilmic’s underlying vision aims to spur new contemporary understandings of film-based photography and its rich lineage of physical craft and recording methods in the context of global digital culture, and doing so to also invite further critical questioning of the increasingly instantaneous image consumption, discard and image making purposes behind the technology and its transformative social power.
+A testimony to the continuous rooting and resurgent evolutions of 21st C. photographic arts in analogue and historical media, FotoFilmic’s underlying vision aims to spur new contemporary understandings of film-based photography and its rich lineage of physical craft and recording methods in the context of global digital culture, and doing so to fuel collective critical questionings of the increasingly instantaneous consumption and discard of images, and of image making purposed to positive social change in the eyes of technological alienation.

 Engaging reality’s finite time & space experience with an equally finite medium not only seems to procure photographers a more vested, shared and lived practice with regards to camerawork on the photographic production end, but also just as importantly to negotiate for them a different epistemology altogether of the act of photography itself.
 The idea that now more than ever how we photograph has a huge impact on meaning construction, trickling all the way down to a photographer’s artistic identity is central to FotoFilmic’s focus on material practices.
 Indeed even though film-based and analogue photographic technology largely sat at a standstill since the 1990s, photographers on the other hand have drastically changed in the meantime their understanding and use of it.
 Ultimately FotoFilmic hopes to contribute to the emergence of this new world practice and vision of material photographic media in the digital age as a valid contemporary discourse.

-FotoFilmic organizes each year a global juried film photography CALL FOR ENTRIES culminating in an INTERNATIONAL TRAVELING EXHIBITION open to all ages and nationalities.
+FotoFilmic organizes each year a global juried film photography call or entries culminating in an international traveling exhibition open to all ages and nationalities.
 Unique in its scope and genre and presently in its 5th edition, the FotoFilmic annual traveling exhibition aims at bringing the entire world community of photographers attached to film and preceding historical processes closer together in an effort to both promote emerging talent and help redefine the artistic significance of the medium’s contemporary practices.

 THE NEW FACE OF FILM: RETROSPECTIVE EXHIBITION